| |

 His Post Office address is Martling, Ala

-He further declares that he has no interest in said case and
+He further declares that he has no interest in said case and is no concerned in its prosecution

 (signed) W. S. Roden